ersrohu/mingyues-daily-life/part1/chapter6.md

 “Really?”
 Mingyue doesn’t believe it.

 “Or else?”
-The waiter seems want to make formality.
+The waitress seems want to make formality.

 “Yeah!”
 Mingyue go to make formality at reception excitedly.